top of page

 Garden Club

-Garden Club is an inclusive group where kids explore, move, create, and learn through hands-on gardening.
-Designed with neurodivergent learners in mind, it’s a welcoming space for children to build confidence, regulation, and life skills while connecting with nature.
-Free for students & families!
+Garden Club is an inclusive space where kids explore, move, create, and learn through hands-on gardening.
+Designed with neurodivergent learners in mind, it offers a welcoming environment to build confidence, regulation, and life skills while connecting with nature.

 IMG_8965.jpeg